Skip to main content

 4.2.4.4.
 Flammable liquids and combustible liquids shall not be stored on exterior balconies.

 4.2.4.5.
-No more than 30 L of flammable liquids and combustible liquids, of which not more than 10 L may be Class I liquids, may be stored in a dwelling unit.
+Not more than 30 L of flammable liquids and combustible liquids, of which not more than 10 L shall be Class I liquids, are permitted to be stored in each dwelling unit.

-4.2.4.6.
-No more than 50 L of flammable liquids and combustible liquids, of which not more than 30 L may be Class I liquids, shall be stored in a garage or shed attached to a dwelling unit.
+4.2.4.6 Not more than 50 L of flammable liquids and combustible liquids, of which not more than 30 L shall be Class I liquids, are permitted to be stored in a garage or shed attached to a dwelling unit.

 Subsection 4.2.5.
 Mercantile Occupancies